 The typical diet for neon tetras includes a variety of foods.
 Some of these are frozen or live food like bloodworms, brine shrimp, daphnia, and tubifex worms.

-Many people offer only one type of food to their fish but this can lead to feeding problems.
-If your tetra starts eating its own tail or has trouble swimming it is a sign.
-That means they are not getting the nutrients and vitamins they need from only one type of food.
+Some people make the mistake of only feeding their fish one type of food, which can lead to some serious problems.
+If you notice your tetra nibbling on its own tail or having trouble swimming, it could be a sign that they’re not getting all the nutrients and vitamins they need from just one type of food.
+So, make sure to mix it up and keep your tetras happy and healthy!

 What Do Neon Tetra Fish Eat In The Wild?